 1. Provide guest information online to show church hospitality.

-It is almost cliché to say that the church’s website is your new “front door,” but it’s true.
+It is almost cliche that the new front door is the church’s website.
 If your church doesn’t have a website or it doesn’t provide information for guests, you are losing a major opportunity.
-The majority of people (and young families in particular) Google a church before they attend it.
+The majority of people search for a church online before they attend it.

-Is there clear information on your website about children’s programming?
+Is there clear information on your website about your children’s programming?
 Is there a map to help visitors find your church?
-Do you have the address clearly written so guests can type it in their phone or GPS in the car?
+Do you have the address clearly written so guests can type it in their iPhone or navigation system in the car?

-As someone who frequently does First Impressions Evaluations during our Strategic Envisioning process, I am in awe of how little time and effort some churches spend on their website and how much many others spend on theirs.
+As someone who frequently does first impressions evaluations during our Strategic Envisioning process, I am in awe of how little time and money some churches spend on their website and how much many others spend on theirs.
 Where does your church fall?

-Regardless of the quantity of time, money, or effort you’ve put into your site, when is the last time you searched your town’s name and the word church (i.e. “Church in Omaha”)?
-If you don’t show up on the first page, it’s unlikely most people in your community know you’re there at all.
+Regardless of the quantity of time/money, when is the last time you searched for your church online, without typing in the name (i.e. “Churches Near Me”)?
+If you don’t show up on the first page or two, it’s unlikely most people in your community know you’re there at all.